Skip to main content

 To be admitted into either program, prospective students are to complete the following steps:

 Step 4.
-Pass the Portfolio Review to be accepted into the Major.
+Pass the Portfolio Review to be accepted into the major.

 Use 'How to Apply' links below for more detailed information.

-Design: Animation (BFA)
+Animation (BFA)

 Animation Major

-Computer Science: Animation and Games (BS)
+Computer Science: Animation and Games Emphasis (BS)

 CS Major with emphasis on Animation